aprilstrathmeyer/AprilStrathmeyer/README.md

 # April-Strathmeyer
-Diligent, sophisticated, charismatic, experience in more than 5 technical projects.
+Diligent, perfectionist data analyst with experience in technical projects in SQL, Tableau, Python in business  data analytics.
+Eager to excel knowledge and skills in Data analyzation.